 Some people have reported issues with their Sevylor Waterton in the reviews below.
 These are not issues we experienced when testing this inflatable kayak, nor issues we’ve experienced since.
 However, please read the reviews below.

 There are also a few comments on our YouTube video.

-have just bought one of these and am glad to see your impressed with it, was also pleased to see are taking it down the same bit of the severn that i intend to use mine. couldnt have asked for a better review, thanksTom Emery, YouTube
+have just bought one of these and am glad to see you’re impressed with it, was also pleased to see are taking it down the same bit of the Severn that I intend to use mine.
+Couldn’t have asked for a better review, thanksTom Emery, YouTube

 We took our Sevylor Waterton to a campsite by Lake Bala, and for the first time, I also got a wonky canoe after inflating it.

 So, on putting it in the water, I was keen to see if I had the same stability problems as others.
 Fortunately, I didn’t, and the Waterton still felt very stable.

 After a while of paddling around in calmer waters, we headed out into the lake, where it can be very windy with some good waves that build up.
 I took care to make sure the waves were never beam-on, and again, no stability issues even after the sides were inflated a bit lopsided.

 Both of us using the Waterton could paddle it and even get in and out of it with no stability issues.

 Yes, the Waterton is not as stable as an inflatable dinghy; it’s an inflatable canoe.
 But it is much more stable than a sea kayak, for example.